BonsaiDen/JavaScript-Garden/doc/en/function/general.md

     function foo() {}

-The above function gets [hoisted](#function.scopes) before the execution of the program starts; thus, it is available *everywhere* in the scope it was *defined* in, even if called before the actual definition in the source.
+The above function gets [hoisted](#function.scopes) before the execution of the program starts; thus, it is available *everywhere* in the scope it was *defined*, even if called before the actual definition in the source.

     foo(); // Works because foo was created before this code runs function foo() {}